tum-pbs/LSIM/README.md

-# Learned Simulation Metric (LSiM)
+# Learned Simulation Metric (LSiM) for Scalar 2D Data
-This repository contains the source code for the paper [Learning Similarity Metrics for Numerical Simulations](https://arxiv.org/abs/2002.07863) by [Georg Kohl](https://ge.in.tum.de/about/georg-kohl/), [Kiwon Um](https://ge.in.tum.de/about/kiwon/) and [Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/), published at [ICML 2020](https://icml.cc/Conferences/2020).
+This repository contains the source code for the paper [Learning Similarity Metrics for Numerical Simulations](https://arxiv.org/abs/2002.07863) by [Georg Kohl](https://ge.in.tum.de/about/georg-kohl/), [Kiwon Um](https://ge.in.tum.de/about/kiwon/), and [Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/), published at [ICML 2020](https://icml.cc/Conferences/2020).

 *LSiM* is a metric intended as a comparison method for dense 2D data from numerical simulations.
 It computes a scalar distance value from two inputs that indicate the similarity between them, where a higher value means they are more different.
 Simple vector space metrics like an L<sup>1</sup> or L<sup>2</sup> distance are suboptimal comparison methods, as they only consider pixel-wise comparisons and cannot capture structures on different scales or contextual information.
 Even though they represent improvements, the commonly used structural similarity (SSIM) and peak signal-to-noise ratio (PSNR) suffer from similar problems.